Solving Systems of Linear Equations: HHL from a Tensor Networks Perspective: Background

+All of this implies that the complete computational complexity for simulating the statevector output of the HHL with common statevector simulators has a computational complexity of neglecting the decomposition and transpilation complexities.
+With optimized statevector simulators it can be improved to

+However, all of this process implies the usage of complex decomposition techniques, which incorrectly implemented may increase the computational complexity of the simulation.
+In regular implementations, without these complex techniques, the computational complexity will remain

-Still, we could do more to solve the other problems, so let's try to tackle them with the quantum-inspired technique of tensor networks, avoiding the gate errors from the quantum devices and extract directly the $\vec{x}$.
+Still, more can be done to solve the other problems, so the quantum-inspired technique of tensor networks will tackle them, avoiding gate errors from quantum devices and extracting $\vec{x}$, and allowing for a more efficient simulation of the algorithm.